 - Do not rely on punchlist or warranty work as constituting the last date of substantial work.
 The last date of substantial work means the last date of substantial work.
 That is also not necessarily the date that you sent an invoice.
 Be sure you know the last date that you really did substantial work on the property for your measurement of the 90-day deadline.
 Be careful here, there is usually little to be gained by waiting until the last minute.

 - Mechanics liens are not easy to draft and the statute is not easy to follow.
 One should hesitate before recording one’s own mechanics lien, you are better off getting counsel.
 If a mechanics lien is done incorrectly and the 90 days expires, the lien is dissolved by operation of law and cannot be revived.
 Not doing a mechanics lien correctly can be costly, and once the deadline passes, it can’t be fixed.

 - Mechanic liens deadlines are state specific.
-Just because a subcontractor or supplier has 90 days to record in Maine, that has nothing to do with the requirements in New Hampshire or Massachusetts.
-In fact, the mechanics lien deadlines and procedures in these states are very different from Maine (our attorneys regularly record liens in Maine, Massachusetts, and New Hampshire, but we can assist you with deadlines in any state in which you are working).
+Just because a subcontractor or supplier has 90 days to record in ME, that has nothing to do with the requirements in New Hampshire or Massachusetts.
+In fact, the mechanics lien deadlines and procedures in these states are very different from ME (our attorneys regularly record liens in ME, Massachusetts, and New Hampshire, but we can assist you with deadlines in any state in which you are working).

 - If you are past your mechanics lien deadlines, this does not mean that you have no claim.
 You almost certainly still have a contract claim against the contractor if you are a subcontractor or supplier, or if you are the contractor, against an owner.
 Even if you have lost your mechanics lien, all is not necessarily lost.
 That said, those who timely and properly record mechanics liens are much more likely to be paid on a project than those who do not.